 Why am I different?

-I have taken part in excess of 16 Angloville programmes, ranging from 5 to 8 days long each.
-I have visited 8 venues in 2 countries, and returned to several of those venues multiple times.
-Not only that, but I have personally worked with 11 Angloville coordinators, and ended up becoming friends with many more.
+I have visited 8 venues in 2 countries, and returned to several of those venues multiple times, and worked with 11 Angloville coordinators.

-This means that I have a lot of experience volunteering with Angloville, meaning that I can tell you about the realities of volunteering with them.
 I am not affiliated with Angloville in any way (I have never been a paid staff member and I haven’t participated in a programme since 2018), and so my opinions are completely my own.

 This post will not just be an Angloville review, but it will be a thorough breakdown of my time spent volunteering with Angloville in various venues, as well as a place where you can find answers to all of the burning questions you may have, such as, is Angloville safe?
 Is Angloville legit?
 What do I need in order to be eligible to volunteer with Angloville?

-Angloville: An Honest Review From a Long Term Volunteer
+An Honest Angloville Review From a Long Term Volunteer

 What is Angloville?

-Angloville is a company that provides people with the opportunity to become fully immersed in the English language for anywhere between 2 – 9 days.
 Each programme takes place in a (minimum) 3-star hotel in the countryside, and Angloville offers programmes to kids (age 7 – 11), juniors (age 12 – 19) and adults.

-Angloville is not a school.
 There are no classrooms, textbooks or discussions about grammar.
 Teaching at Angloville is done by way of conversation.
-This is mostly on a one-to-one basis, but can sometimes take the form of group discussions and games.

-During the day, lessons, or ‘conversation sessions’ take place, with meals being eaten together and a break after lunch.
 After dinner there is usually an hour of ‘entertainment,’ followed by free time in which you may go to your room or continue socialising.
-In the adult programmes (I have only participated in adult programmes), there is often a lot of drinking together in the evenings!

-Although Angloville is a volunteer programme, the schedule is very strict, and the days are long.
 While the programmes are very rewarding, they are extremely tiring, and in terms of the work you put in, you don’t get as much back as you should (in my opinion, and more on that later).

-If you go into an Angloville programme expecting a free holiday then you will be in for a real shock – volunteering with Angloville is hard.
 You will be working 12 hour days, and despite the fact that you are ‘only’ having conversations, this can be incredibly draining, especially if the participant’s level of English is very low (which does happen).

-What’s more, many of the participants are of the belief that you are not working on a voluntary basis, and because they are paying a lot of money (โฌ1000 – โฌ1500), they expect a professional service.
 Angloville does not explicitly tell the participants that the teachers are paid staff, but they don’t always tell them that they are volunteers either.
 I am sure that it is in the small-print somewhere, but it was definitely something that irked me during my time with Angloville.

 Is Angloville Safe?

-In a nutshell, yes, Angloville is safe.
 Every programme has two coordinators (one a native English speaker and one from the country in which you are volunteering), and their job is to look after you and make sure that you are okay.

 For the entirety of the time that you are with Angloville, you will be in a hotel (and generally you will be the only guests there) which you are transported to and from.
-With that said, if youโre planning a trip, then I strongly recommend buying travel insurance.
-I NEVER travel without insurance, and Iโve seen too many others get landed with huge medical bills as a result of not having had insurance, that itโs something Iโll never neglect to buy.
-My recommendation for great travel insurance is World Nomads.

-I have not seen much inappropriate behaviour on Angloville programmes, and when I have, it has been dealt with swiftly (I once experienced a Polish student hitting on all of the female volunteers and asking to have conversation sessions in his bedroom – he was asked to leave the programme).
 The coordinators are also there to listen if you do not wish to be partnered with a specific person, or if you have any other issues.

 Is Angloville Legit?

-Yes, absolutely.
 Angloville are a huge company with programmes in 7 European countries.
 They have been featured in huge media outlets including: Lonely Planet, Forbes, Fashion Magazine, Travel Magazine and Glasgow Guardian.

 While some may contend that Angloville are exploiting their volunteers (most volunteer programmes do not expect 12 hour days, and Angloville is not a charity but a for-profit business), whether you believe that is really down to personal opinion.